-Large-Scale Machine Reading¶
+Large-Scale Machine Reading with Starcluster¶

 The following doc describes the steps involved in reading a large numbers of papers in parallel on Amazon EC2 using REACH, caching the JSON output on Amazon S3, then processing the REACH output into INDRA Statements.
 Prerequisites for doing the following are: